About the Choir

 Its primary raison d’être, however, is to provide music for five choral services each week.
-Live and on-demand webcasts > of all choral services and further information including recordings > of the choir may be found on the Saint Thomas Church.
+Live and on-demand webcasts > of all choral services and further information including recordings > of the choir may be found on the Saint Thomas Church website >.

 In February 2012, the boys of the choir traveled to Dresden to give the premiere of Lera Auerbach’s Dresden Requiem with the Dresden Staatskapelle in the Frauenkirche and Semper Oper.
-Later in 2012, the choir was invited to perform in the Thomaskirche at the Leipzig Bachfest, a highlight of their June 2012 tour to Germany and Copenhagen.
-Domestically, the choir most recently toured the Southeastern United States and was a featured performer at the National AGO Convention in Houston, Texas.
+Later in 2012, the Choir was invited to perform in the Thomaskirche at the Leipzig Bachfest, a highlight of their June 2012 tour to Germany and Copenhagen.
+Domestically, the Choir most recently toured the Southeastern United States and was a featured performer at the American Guild of Organists Convention in Houston, Texas.

 In addition to the annual performances of Handel’s Messiah, concerts at Saint Thomas Church have included Requiems by Fauré, Brahms, Mozart, Duruflé, Victoria, and Howells; Bach’s Passions, Mass in B Minor, and Motets; the U.S. premiere of John Tavener’s Mass; the U.S. premiere of Nico Muhly’s work My Days with viol consort Fretwork; Handel’s Israel in Egypt; a program of Handel and Purcell’s baroque masters conducted by John Scott and Richard Egarr along with Juilliard 415; and MacMillan’s Seven Last Words from the Cross, conducted by David Hill.